-Facebook asked pro-abortion politicians last year whether it should ban pro-life ads from the site ahead of an important election on abortion in Ireland, according to a new report.
+Facebook asked an Irish government agency last year whether it should ban pro-life ads from the site ahead of an important election on abortion in Ireland, according to a new report.

 In May 2018, LifeNews reported how Facebook stopped running outside ads about abortion a few weeks before the Irish election on its pro-life Eighth Amendment.
 Most of the ads that Facebook took down appeared to be from pro-life sources.

 This week, the Washington Examiner reported new details about Facebook CEO Mark Zuckerberg’s decision to pull the ads.

 The social media billionaire reportedly admitted that he asked an Irish government agency if Facebook should remove them.
 Zuckerberg made the comments during the Aspen Ideas Festival hosted by the Aspen Institute, the report states.

 [Zuckerberg] revealed, possibly for the first time, that during Ireland’s recent referendum on abortion he consulted with Ireland’s government (which supported legalizing abortion) about whether Facebook should block pro-life ads originating outside the tiny island nation. …